magicmark/blog.larah.me/content/blog/stop-throwing-new-Error-error/index.md

 This is a problem because **valuable stack trace information (and any custom error object attributes) will be thrown away and lost** when we create a brand new error object.

 Specifically, it will hide where the error was originally thrown from in the stack trace.
-When you go to look at the stack traces you've collected, you'll see that they start from where you re-threw the error - not where the underlying error occured.
+When you go to look at the stack traces you've collected, you'll see that they start from where you re-threw the error - not where the underlying error occurred.

 ## What should I do instead?